 5. The will was not made correctly

-In order for a will to be valid, the people involved in the will execution need to follow New York’s formal requirements.
-If they did not properly execute the will, we can successfully contest that will, leading to the will being overturned and invalidated by the Surrogate’s Court.
+For a will to be valid, the people involved in the will execution need to follow New York’s formal requirements.
+If they did not correctly execute the will, we could successfully contest that will, leading to the will being overturned and invalidated by the Surrogate’s Court.
 In figuring out how to contest a will in NY, you will need to be familiar with the formal requirements of will execution.